 Extra Time in France?

-With extra time in France, head to the adjacent Brittany or Normandy region.
+If you have more than one week in the Loire Valley, head to the adjacent Brittany or Normandy region.

 1. Brittany Option